 Students in this course publish the yearbook.
 Student journalists are responsible for continually tracking down story leads and reporting them to the yearbook staff.
 A variety of stories are covered-from academic to athletic-and require careful student planning in both the art of photo composition as well as interviewing techniques.
 Additionally, students will be trained in the basics of graphic layout design and copywriting.
 Particular emphasis is placed on tracking student coverage to ensure all students are placed in the yearbook a minimum of three times.
 The course occasionally requires time spent after school-whether to cover school events or to complete stories and/or assigned layouts.
 Students may repeat this course for elective credit.
-This class satisfies the computer proficiency graduation requirement.
 Meets UC and CSU VAPA requirements.